Buying in Howe Sound: what to know before you buy

 Much of Howe Sound falls under the Islands Trust, which comes with area-specific zoning and bylaws.
 Those rules can shape what you can build, renovate, or add, and they’re worth understanding early—especially if you’re buying with future plans in mind.

-I work most often on Gambier and Keats, and I’m also familiar with the Southern Gulf Islands, Indian Arm, the Discovery Islands, Desolation Sound, and Jervis Inlet.
+I work most often on Gambier Island and Keats Island, and I’m also familiar with the Southern Gulf Islands, Indian Arm, the Discovery Islands, Desolation Sound, and Jervis Inlet.
 If your search area is still evolving, I can help you compare options and make decisions based on practical realities, not assumptions.

 Property Values